kubrickfr/avsc-wiki/Advanced-usage.md

 ```

 Finally, as a more fully featured example, we provide below a sample
-implementation of the decimal logical type described in the spec:
+implementation of the [decimal logical type][decimal-type] described in the
+spec:

 ```javascript
 /**